emil10001/ejf.io/content/dev_blog/blogging_tools.md

 1. Log into my server and run publish script

 It still needs work (no image support yet), since it is a lot of steps, but it is a start.

+*Note - I added the images from my laptop.*